-As of the date of this Official Statement, the Authority has approximately \$5.9 billion of First Resolution Bonds (defined below), and \$24.2 billion of Second Resolution Bonds (defined below) Outstanding, including \$397 million in bond anticipation notes issued to the New York State Environmental Facilities Corporation (the "Corporation").
-See "Capital Improvement and Financing Program-Debt Service Requirements."
+As of the date of this Official Statement, the Authority has approximately \$5.3 billion of First Resolution Bonds (defined below), and \$24.7 billion of Second Resolution Bonds (defined below) Outstanding, including \$561 million in bond anticipation notes issued to the New York State Environmental Facilities Corporation (the "Corporation").
+See "CAPITAL IMPROVEMENT AND FINANCING PROGRAM-Debt Service Requirements."
 In addition, the Authority currently has a \$600 million commercial paper program.

-Capital Program:

-The City's Preliminary Ten Year Capital Strategy, which is updated every two years, was released on February 9, 2015 (the "Preliminary Ten Year Capital Strategy").
-The Preliminary Ten Year Capital Strategy is expected to be updated with the Mayor's Executive Budget in April 2015 and adopted in June 2015.
+Capital Program: The City's Preliminary Ten Year Capital Strategy, which is updated every two years, was released on February 9, 2015 (the "Preliminary Ten Year Capital Strategy").
+The Preliminary Ten Year Capital Strategy is expected to be updated with the Mayor's Executive Budget in April 2015.
 Such update may result in changes to the total amount of projected capital commitments.
 The Preliminary Ten Year Capital Strategy includes the projected contractual commitments for capital improvements to the System for Fiscal Years 2016 through 2025.
 The City's Current Capital Plan (the "Current Capital Plan"), which covers Fiscal Years 2015 through 2019, was published on February 9, 2015, is typically updated three times each Fiscal Year and is consistent with the Preliminary Ten Year Capital Strategy for Fiscal Years 2016 through 2019.
-Projected contractual commitments for capital improvement costs to the System for Fiscal Years 2015 through 2025 are reflected in the Capital Improvement Program (the "CIP"), which consists of the Current Capital Plan and the last six years of the Preliminary Ten Year Capital Strategy.
-The CIP is designed to maintain a satisfactory level of service, to improve operation of the System and to address future System requirements.
+Projected contractual